Best Dog Food for French Bulldogs with Allergies (Sensitive Skin & Stomach)

 Both dry and wet food can work for Frenchies with allergies—but here’s the difference:

-- Convenient and long-lasting
+- Dry Food (Kibble): Convenient and long-lasting

 Pro Tip: Add warm water to dry food to make it softer and easier to digest!